BG3-Community-Library-Team/bg3-community/Information/Screenarchery-ref.md

 	<img src="/placeholder.webp" alt="placeholder-wip" width="1000">

-- To avoid transparent mesh shadows, you need to increase the outer angle of your lights, either by increasing outer angle or placing them further away.
-Lowering shadows quality also helps a bit, but I wouldn't recommend doing so, only in some very specific scenarios
+- To avoid shadows which appear on transparent materials, you need to increase the outer angle of light, either by increasing outer angle or placing the light further away.
+Lowering shadows quality also a bit helps, but I wouldn't recommend doing so, only in some very specific scenarios

 	<img src="/screen_archery/screenarchery_ref/screenarchery-ref-shadows-1-comparison.webp" alt="placeholder" width="1000">